Here are some of the most frequently-asked questions about the "Rescue Sirens" series. Click the + sign to expand each answer!

 But sometimes, once in a very long while, a human being is born with the ability locked within them to change their legs into a tail (and back again) as well as to breathe water, just like humankind's merfolk ancestors.
 This genetic throwback is known amongst merfolk as an Atavist.
 It is the search for just such a human by the Rescue Sirens of Miami Beach that forms the basis for the first novel.

-"Rescue Sirens" creator and co-author Jessica Steele-Sanders' first choice for where to set "Rescue Sirens: The Search for the Atavist" was always Miami Beach.
+"Rescue Sirens" creator and co-author Jessica Steele-Sanders' first choice for where to set "Rescue Sirens: The Search for the Atavist" and subsequent books was always Miami Beach.
 The Miami area, particularly South Beach, is the perfect location: a beautiful melting pot of cultural diversity that features gorgeous Art Deco architecture in pleasing pastel colors, built right on the Atlantic Ocean.
 Jessica is originally from Florida, so she enjoys revisiting her home state in her writing.

 That said, Rescue Sirens inhabit every ocean in the world, stationed anywhere there's a coastline, so future stories may be set in, say, Hawaii, Australia, Alaska, or Japan.
 The possibilities are as endless as the sea!